 In the pre-communicative stage pupils play with writing.
 These experiments are recognized and praised as an important stage in the child's understanding that marks on paper convey meaning.
 Pupils are given the opportunity to experiment with a range of writing materials and implements; a multi-sensory approach is used to help pupils feel the movement in the hand.

-The children are introduced to letters linked to the Jolly Phonics and Letters and Sounds schemes.
-Handwriting is often linked to spelling, and the progression of letter formation and sounds work is linked to Letters and Sounds.
+The children are introduced to letters linked Unlocking Letters and Sounds scheme.
+Handwriting is often linked to spelling, and the progression of letter formation and sounds work is linked to Unlocking Letters and Sounds.
 The children experience 10-15 minutes of sound and handwriting work daily.